AlessioNar/ulit/docs/source/index.rst

-Welcome to ulit's documentation!
+Welcome to tulit's documentation!
 ===================================

-**ulit** is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**tulit** is a Python library for processing legal documents in various formats, including Akoma Ntoso and Formex.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`getting started` section for further information, including how to :ref:`installation` the project.

 .. note::